pik33/SimpleAudio/README.md

 This is the audio unit independent of all the rest of the retromachine chaos.
-As it is now, it is written but not debugged yet so I think it is not in the working state.
-As I need this thing, I will now start debugging the unit.

 Its API is modelled after SDL audio.

+Version 0.02 alpha

+What works: OpenAudio, PauseAudio.
+Now it can play 44100 Hz stereo 16-bit wav files.
+The rest of functions and wave format still untested.

 How to use this: